 For example, in a stock market, whenever there’s a pullback and you’re looking to buy instead of short, that will improve your win rate by quite a fair bit.
 For example, in the forex market, a pair like AUD/CAD tends to reverse at the previous day highs and lows.

 This is kind of like the phenomenon of AUD/CAD.
 If you are unaware of this and you’re always looking to buy breakouts of the previous day highs and selling breakdowns of the previous day lows for AUD/CAD, then your win rate is going to be poor, because you don’t understand this natural phenomenon of the market.

 It’s important to understand the behaviour of the markets that you’re trading, is it more towards a momentum and trending market?
 Or is it more of a market that reverses every time at the previous day’s high or the previous week’s highs?
 That’s the first thing.

 2. You adopt a trailing stop loss

-But for most markets, it doesn’t trend right on the moment you put on a trailing stop loss.
+But for most markets, it doesn’t trend right the moment you put on a trailing stop loss.
 It trends when it wants to trend, it ranges when it wants to range.
-You should expect that you don’t catch a trend on every single trade.
+You should expect that you don’t catch a trend in every single trade.